-Cash and due from Central Banks - The balance of current accounts with the National Bank of Romania represents the minimum reserve maintained in accordance with the National Bank of Romania requirements.
-As at 31 December 2015, the minimum reserve level was settled as 8% (31 December 2014: 10%) for liabilities to customers in RON and 14% (31 December 2014: 14%) for liabilities to customers in foreign currency both with residual maturity less than 2 years from the end of reporting period and for liabilities with the residual maturity longer than 2 years with reimbursement, transfer and anticipated withdrawals clause or 0% for all the other liabilities included in the calculation base.
+Cash and cash equivalents - The balance of current accounts with the National Bank of Romania represents the minimum reserve requirements.
+As at 31 December 2015, the minimum reserve requirements settled of 8% (31 December 2014: 10%) for liabilities to customers in RON and 14% (31 December 2014: 14%) for liabilities to customers in foreign currency, both with residual maturity less than 2 years from the end of reporting period, and for liabilities with the residual maturity longer than 2 years with reimbursement, transfer and anticipated withdrawals clause, or 0% for all the other liabilities included in the calculation base.

-Loans and advances to customers - a total amount of RON 19.1bn which is 55.14% of total assets.
+Loans and advances to customers - a total amount of RON 17.9bn which is 58.52% of total assets.